jtleek/modules/02_RProgramming/syllabus.md

 ## Background lectures

 Background lectures about the content of the course with respect to other quantitative courses, course logistics, and the R programming language are provided as reference material.
-It is not necessary to watch the videos to complete the course, however they may be useful for explaining background, the grading schemes used, and how to use R.
+It is not necessary to watch the videos to complete the course, however you may find them useful.

 ---

 ## Quiz Scoring

 You may attempt each quiz up to 2 times.
 Only the score from your final attempt will count toward your grade.

 ---

 ## Hard deadlines and soft deadlines

 The reported due date is the soft deadline for each quiz.
 You may turn in quizzes up to two days after the soft deadline.
 The hard deadline is the Tuesday after the Quiz is due at 23:30 UTC-5:00\.
 Each day late will incur a 10% penalty, but if you use a late day, the penalty will not be applied to that day.

 ---